 This project was implemented simultaneously with the westside Type Np project.
 Approximately 60 sites were sampled over the 2008-2009 summer seasons.
 A draft report covering both years of sampling has been reviewed by RSAG and CMER.
-ISPR review will await the completion of the eastside report.
+This was revised based on the ISPR review of the eastside report.
+It was then reviewed by RSAG and is awaiting revision based on those comments.
+This is expected by spring 2014.